wudonghao/Hand-Segmentation/Readme.md

 # Hand-Segmentation

-This work was done for a practice purpose. https://github.com/wudonghao/Hand-Segmentation.git
+This work was finished for a practice purpose. https://github.com/wudonghao/Hand-Segmentation.git

 <div align='center'>